This list of cities and towns are where the Syriac people lived in ancient and modern times

 Beth 'Arïf

-Beth Naar: Lebanon
+Beth Naar: A town in Lebanon

 Botrys: Today is called Batrun on the northern Lebanese coast.
 Had bishops in the 5th and 6th centuries